Forward trijet production in proton-nucleus collisions: gluon initiated channel: Acknowledgements

 \section{Acknowledgements}

-PC is funded by the Agence Nationale de la Recherche under grant ANR-25-CE31-5230 (TMD-SAT).
-F.S. is supported by the Laboratory Directed Research and Development of Brookhaven National Laboratory and RIKEN-BNL Research Center.
+We thank Raju Venugopalan for enlightening discussions.
+P.C. is funded by the Agence Nationale de la Recherche under grant ANR-25-CE31-5230 (TMD-SAT).
+F.S. is supported by the Laboratory Directed Research and Development of Brookhaven National Laboratory and RIKEN-BNL Research Center, as well as the National Science Foundation (NSF) within the framework of the JETSCAPE collaboration, under grant number OAC-2514008 (CSSI:C-SCAPE).
 We are grateful for the support of the Saturated Glue (SURGE) Topical Theory Collaboration, funded by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics.
 Finally, F.S. acknowledges support from the U.S. Department of Energy, Office of Science, Office of Nuclear Physics under the umbrella of the Quark-Gluon Tomography (QGT) Topical Collaboration with Award DE-SC0023646.